girijeshhs/cafe-pl/PROJECT_REPORT.md

 </div>

-The **Cafe Management System** is a comprehensive console-driven software suite engineered to digitalise and optimise the end-to-end operations of contemporary cafés.
-The application integrates **Java** for business logic, **MySQL** for persistent storage, and **JDBC** as the connectivity layer, ensuring secure and efficient data transactions.
-The system enables structured management of customers, products, orders, billing, analytics, and administrative tasks—thereby replacing fragmented manual processes with a cohesive digital workflow.
+The **Cafe Management System** is a console-driven Java and MySQL application that replaces handwritten tickets and spreadsheets with a single, menu-driven workflow.
+It covers customers, products, orders, billing, and basic reports so a small café can run day-to-day tasks consistently without extra licences or complex hardware.

-The project follows a structured software engineering methodology encompassing requirement elicitation, layered architectural design, modular implementation, and exhaustive validation.
-Distinct design artefacts such as use case diagrams, class diagrams, data flow diagrams, and entity-relationship models provide a blueprint for maintainability and scalability.
-Furthermore, the solution incorporates defensive programming techniques, transaction management, exception handling, input validation, and rudimentary analytics dashboards.
-Evaluation across functional, performance, security, and usability dimensions demonstrates that the system reduces order processing time by 37%, increases inventory accuracy by 28%, and improves customer query resolution by 42% compared with manual baselines.
-This report documents the entire lifecycle—from ideation and literature synthesis to deployment strategy and future roadmap—to serve as a replicable reference for similar transactional systems.
+The project was built with straightforward software engineering steps: gathering needs from a typical café workflow, sketching a layered design, implementing the core modules, and validating behaviour with simple tests.
+Design sketches (use case and ER diagrams) act as guidance rather than heavy documentation.
+Early trial runs on sample data showed faster order entry and clearer stock tracking compared to the manual baseline.
+This report documents what was built, how it was built, and where it can grow next.

 ---